ArneCL/BlogPosts/golang-libraries.md

 Note:

 A library can have only one main package, mylib in this case.
-So any files not in that package must be in subdirectories of the /src folder/
+So any files not in that package must be in subdirectories of the /src folder.